 - Acceptance Letter: Written to accept a job offer and confirm the terms of employment.

-- Withdrawal Letter: Graciously informs an employer that you are withdrawing your application from further consideration.
+- Withdrawal Letter: Graciously informs an employer that you are withdrawing from further consideration.

 - Informational Interviewing/Networking Letter: Attempts to expand your network and gain insight into a specific job function, industry, or company.

-- Thank You Letter: Expresses appreciation to anyone who has helped you in connection with your job search.
-In the case of a job interview, it is an opportunity to reinforce your interest in the position, clarify something that you said during the interview, or highlight something that you failed to mention.
+- Thank You Letter: Expresses appreciation to those who helped with your job search.
+After an interview, it is an opportunity to reinforce your interest or expand on something that you said during the interview.

-- Statement of Purpose: A statement of purpose is sometimes requested for formal applications.
-A well-written statement will articulate your intent for applying, future aspirations, and learning objectives; it will also showcase your personality through its writing style.
+- Statement of Purpose: If requested, a well-written statement will articulate your intent for applying, future aspirations, and learning objectives; it will also showcase your personality through its writing style.

-Address the letter to a specific person rather than “To Whom It May Concern.”
-If you do not have a name, call the organization to try to get one.
+Always try to address a correspondence to a specific person rather than “To Whom It May Concern.”
+If you do not have a name, call the organization to try to get one or check out the OCS Employer Directory within the Yale Career Link to see if OCS has a contact name.
 Be sure you have the person’s full name, correct spelling of their name, and current title.

 In general, your letter should contain no more than three to four paragraphs, with double space between paragraphs.
 The introductory and concluding paragraphs should be between one and three sentences, and the body paragraphs should be between three and five sentences.
 Vary the sentence length and structure throughout your letter to ensure a smoother flow.